yeslogic/prince-docs/docs/styling.md

     font-variant: historical-ligatures all-small-caps oldstyle-nums;
 ```

-Prince also supports language-specific OpenType shaping with the `locl` feature, which is automatically enabled with the use of the XML/HTML `lang` attribute.
+Prince also supports language-specific OpenType shaping with the `locl` feature, which is automatically enabled with the use of the HTML or XML `lang` or `xml:lang` attributes.
 As an example, the Arno Pro font has small-caps that are language sensitive, since Turkish has unique case rules for dotted and dotless letter "i".

 ```html
     <p><span xml:lang="en">IJK</span> (English)</p>